Sign up to our Newsletter

 You should also spend the summers of your JD pursuing internships, clerkships, or other employment opportunities related to criminal law that can help boost your resume!

-Step Five: Write the MPRE
+Step 5: Write the MPRE

 While you’re still completing your JD, you’ll have to write the MPRE.
 This exam is required in almost every jurisdiction and ensures you meet the necessary standards of ethics and professional conduct to practice law.